apache/logging-log4cxx/src/site/markdown/concepts.md

 (1) The `LOG4CXX_ASSERT` macro is the same level as `LOG4CXX_ERROR`

-Note that this has no effect on other macros, such as using the `LOG4CXX_LOG`, `LOG4CXX_LOGLS`, or `LOG4CXX_L7DLOG` family of macros.
+Note that this does not effect other macros, such as the `LOG4CXX_LOG`, `LOG4CXX_LOGLS`, or `LOG4CXX_L7DLOG` family of macros.

 ### Removing location information {#removing-location-information}